adaptlearning/adapt-contrib-hotgraphic/README.md

 This is the title text for the hot spot's pop-up.

 #### \_ariaLevel (number):
-Aria level for the title.
+ARIA level to assign to the popup title.
+If not set, it will default to using the value assigned to `_notify` in the `_accessibility` section of config.json.

 #### body (string):
 This is the main text for a hot spot pop-up.